dbarj/database/adb-migration/06-data-pump-nfs/data-pump-nfs.md

     ```
     </details>

-## Task 3: Share NFS with ADB
+## Task 3: Modify profile in ADB

+In this task, we will change the default profile so passwords for imported users will not expire and match the profile setting from the source database.

-1. Connect on the *SAPPHIRE* ADB to create a directory.
+1. Connect on the *SAPPHIRE* ADB to modify the default profile.

     ``` shell
     <copy>